kwur/new-kwur-site/_posts/2010-11-22-local-artists-of-the-week-nov-7-%e2%80%93-13.md

   </div>

   <div>
-    &nbsp;

   </div>

   <div>
     <div>
-      <strong>Beth Bombara &#8211; Wish I Were You</strong>
+      <strong>Beth Bombara – Wish I Were You</strong>
     </div>

     <div>
       <a href="http://www.bethbombara.com/Beth_Bombara/Music.html">Beth Bombara</a> has made some great strides forward since her last EP a year ago.
 Her new album "Wish I Were You" is a mature effort that highlights her honest voice, earnest songwriting, and intimate performance.
 This full-length shows Beth to be an extemely versatile artist who can ably handle blues, country, rock, and folk songs.
 She weaves all these different genres into one disc that flows seamlessly from one track to the next.
-Tracks are expertly embellished by slide steel guitar, fiddle, keys, and banjo.&nbsp;
+Tracks are expertly embellished by slide steel guitar, fiddle, keys, and banjo.
     </div>

     <div>